RicardoRocha1/Multi_Page_Application/README.md

 # Multi_Page_Application
-Made for a university project
+Made for a university project.
+The design could be severely improved in both pages that do not use primarily JS and perhaps the content of index.html should be pivoted.